grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 ## Auth style

-`auth_style` controls which [OAuth2 AuthStyle](https://pkg.go.dev/golang.org/x/oauth2#AuthStyle) is used when token is requested from OAuth provider.
-It determines how `client_id` and `client_secret` are sent to Oauth provider.
+`auth_style` controls which [OAuth2 AuthStyle](https://pkg.go.dev/golang.org/x/oauth2#AuthStyle) is used when token is requested from OAuth2 provider.
+It determines how `client_id` and `client_secret` are sent to Oauth2 provider.
 Available values are `AutoDetect`, `InParams` and `InHeader`.
 By default, `AutoDetect` is used.

-### Scopes

-You can configure OAuth scopes through `scopes` field.
-By default, Grafana uses `user:email` as scope.
-Set `empty_scopes` field to true to use an empty scope during authentication.

 ### Email address

 Grafana determines a user's email address by following the steps below until it finds and e-mail address:

-1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth ID token.
+1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth2 ID token.
 1. Check for the presence of an e-mail address using the [JMESPath](http://jmespath.org/examples.html) specified via the `email_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth ID token.
+1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth2 ID token.
 By default Grafana will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
-1. Query the `/emails` endpoint of the OAuth provider's API (configured with `api_url`), then check for the presence of an email address marked as a primary address.
+1. Query the `/emails` endpoint of the OAuth2 provider's API (configured with `api_url`), then check for the presence of an email address marked as a primary address.
 1. If no email address is found in steps (1-4), then the email address of the user is set to an empty string.

 ### Login